-Note: Do not walk on the over cab section.
+(i) Note: Do not walk on the formed over cab roof section.

-▲ WARNING: The roof may become slippery in adverse conditions, wipe dry before attempting to walk on roof section.
+⚠ WARNING: The roof may become slippery in adverse conditions, wipe dry before attempting to walk on roof section.
 Extreme care should be taken to avoid falling from the vehicle.

-WARNING: When walking on the roof, deck type shoes should be worn - not leather sole
+⚠ WARNING: When walking on the roof, deck type shoes should be worn - not leather sole.